Rauno56/text-editor-server/log.md

 - [x] Fix Error inheritance
 - [x] Fix Ingress: Turns out CF Certs only allow one-level deep sub-domains and I was trying to use `prod.text-editor.viskus.io` + the ingress was buggy and wasted another 30 mins.
 Fell back to just using LB service type and dynamic IP for now.

+**2021.01.08 13:16** An hour later I'm moving on to the business logic.
+Really have to be aware of the scope now to ship something useful.
+I'll start with mocking the most necessary parts for the FE team to start prototyping against a real API.